 Cost of living in Slovakia

-The cost of living in Slovakia is relatively low.
-Housing can be expensive, but food, utilities and eating out can be cheap, especially if expats know where to look.
+The cost of living in Slovakia is rising quickly.
+Housing can be expensive, but food, utilities and eating out can be cheap, especially if you know where to look.
 Free schooling, public healthcare and low taxes also make Slovakia highly attractive to many foreigners.

-According to Mercer's 2023 Cost of Living Survey, Bratislava, the capital of Slovakia, is ranked 104th out of 227 cities globally for its cost of living.
-This places it just above Perth, Australia and below Tallinn, Estonia, illustrating a relatively moderate cost of living by international standards.
+According to Mercer’s 2024 Cost of Living Survey, Bratislava, the capital of Slovakia, is ranked 83rd out of 226 cities globally for its cost of living.
+This places it above Nuremberg, Germany and below Aberdeen in the UK, illustrating a cost of living similar to those of midsized Western European cities.

 Families and children in Slovakia

-Expats moving to Slovakia with a family should investigate schools thoroughly.
+If you’re moving to Slovakia with your family, you should investigate schools thoroughly.
 Although free Slovak-language public education is provided, there are also a number of other options in the cities for Spanish, Hungarian, French or German speakers, as well as a handful of international-curriculum English-speaking schools.
 Large cities like Bratislava also have a few private schools that offer quality education.

-Although not a traditional tourist destination, Slovakia has a lot to offer expats.
-Unspoilt natural attractions such as the Tatra and Carpathian mountain ranges, dense forests, and UNESCO-listed caves and rock formations are sure to keep hikers, skiers and nature-lovers occupied.
-Those with an interest in history will be able to delve into the region’s rich past, as Slovakia has one of the highest number of castles and ruins per capita in the world.
-In addition, there are world-famous spas built around the country's natural thermal springs.
+Although not a traditional tourist destination, Slovakia has a lot to offer.
+Unspoilt natural attractions such as the Tatra and Carpathian mountain ranges, dense forests, and UNESCO-listed caves and rock formations are sure to keep hikers, skiers and nature lovers occupied.
+Those with an interest in history will be able to delve into the region’s rich past, as Slovakia has one of the highest numbers of castles and ruins per capita in the world.
+In addition, there are world-famous spas built around the country’s natural thermal springs.

 Climate in Slovakia

-The climate is continental, with a marked difference between the four seasons, especially the freezing winters and warm summers.
+The climate in Slovakia is continental, with a marked difference between the four seasons, especially the freezing winters and warm summers.

 Fast facts